mighty-gerbils/gerbil/doc/guide/intro.md

 The library supports parsing and querying with Oleg's SXML/SSAX/SXPath and provides additional facilities for processing SXML.

 Optionally, when configured so, the library can also use `libxml2` to parse real world HTML (and plain old XML).
 The `libxml2` dependent components are not built by default.
-You can build them by editing `std/build-features.ss` to set `(enable libxml #t)` and rerunning the std library build script as described earlier in the guide.
+You can build them by specifying the `--enable-libxml` configuration option when configuring and building Gerbil.

 For example, here is a parse of the bing front page without scripts, style, and CDATA: